-"Trade and other receivables" in the accompanying balance sheet mainly records the amount owed as a consequence of the sale of electric energy produced by the Company's solar power plants, amounting to 4,550 thousand euros at December 31, 2021 (2020: 5,566 thousand euros).
+"Trade and other receivables" in the accompanying balance sheet mainly records the amount owed as a consequence of the sale of electric energy produced by the Company's solar power plants, amounting to 626 thousand euros at December 31, 2022 (2021: 4,550 thousand euros).

-At December 31, 2021 and 2020 no impairment losses were recognized on these accounts receivable.
+At December 31, 2022 and 2021, no impairment losses were recognized for these accounts receivable.